Data Destruction Best Practices

 No one wants the headache and hassle of gathering up and hauling all your documents down busy highways and streets to be shredded across town at a shredding company.
 With mobile shredding however, you can have a mobile shred truck come to your home or business location to pick up and shred your documents.

-Our trained shredding professionals never come in contact with your documents locked in shredding containers, and will present you with a certificate of destruction after their service is complete, guaranteeing that all document destruction complies with shredding laws like FACTA and HIPAA.
+Our trained shredding partners never come in contact with your documents locked in shredding containers, and will present you with a certificate of destruction after their service is complete, guaranteeing that all document destruction complies with shredding laws like FACTA and HIPAA.

 Although mobile shredding services are convenient for businesses needing smaller amounts of documents shredded, this option can become more expensive when a company has large amounts of documents which require regular shredding.